 12. Stir to mix well.

-13. Reduce heat to a low or switch off the heat.
-Add the whisked yogurt, 1 to 1.5 cups of the strained stock and additional water, ½ to 1 teaspoon sugar and salt as required.
+13. Reduce heat to a low or turn off the heat.
+Add the whisked yogurt, 1 to 1.5 cups of water, ½ to 1 teaspoon sugar and salt according to taste.

 15. Add ¼ teaspoon cardamom powder and crushed 15 to 20 saffron strands.